Spigell/sparky/README.md

 # SYNOPSIS

-Sparky is contnues intergation servers based on Sparrow/Sparrowdo ecosystem
+Sparky is a continues integration servers based on Sparrow/Sparrowdo ecosystem.

 # Description